WICG/EventListenerOptions/explainer.md

 }
 ```

-## SOLUTION: the 'passive' option
+## Solution: the 'passive' option

-So now we have an extensible syntax for specifying options at event handler registration time.
-We can now add a new `passive` option which declares up-front that the listener will never call `preventDefault()` on the event.
+Now that we have an extensible syntax for specifying options at event handler registration time, we can add a new `passive` option which declares up-front that the listener will never call `preventDefault()` on the event.
 If it does, the user agent will just ignore the request (ideally generating at least a console warning), as it already does for events with `Event.cancelable=false`.
-A developer can see this is the case by querying `Event.defaultPrevented` before and after calling `preventDefault()`.
+A developer can verify this by querying `Event.defaultPrevented` before and after calling `preventDefault()`.
 Eg:

 ```javascript
   addEventListenerWithOptions(document, "touchstart", function(e) {